Gene Taylor _ Unsplash

 The more these exchanges exist within teams, the more each member will learn how to contribute and expose himself for the benefit of all.
 This authenticity provides leaders with real-time knowledge of the concrete issues and expectations of their team's stakeholders.

 Google's Aristotle study puts psychological safety at the top of the podium to explain the performance of their teams.
-Aristotle Project.
-Beyond the number of foosball tables or individual skills, it is expressing oneself without fear that is the best lever to develop teams, advance their projects and innovate.
+Beyond the number of foosball tables or individual expertise, it is expressing oneself without fear that is the best lever to develop teams, advance projects and innovate.

-The good news is that you don't have to have Google-like work ergonomics to be at the top of your game.
+The good news is that you don't have to have Google-like work environment to be at the top of your game.
 The bad news is that only 43% of the teams surveyed during the pandemic felt they were operating in a psychologically safe climate.
-McKinsey study_Feb2021
+(McKinsey Study_Feb2021)

 So where do you start to create and practice psychological safety?
 Here are 3 angles to get you started and lay the foundation.